The team, meanwhile, will switch from Chevrolet to Honda.

 The Canadian was hired by Andretti following Dan Wheldon's death in a crash in the 2011 season finale.
 Wheldon had been scheduled to replace Danica Patrick in the Andretti ride, and team owner Michael Andretti then turned to Hinchcliffe, who was looking for a ride following the unexpected closure of Newman-Haas Racing.

 Instantly popular among fans off the track, Hinchcliffe clicked immediately with new teammates Marco Andretti and Ryan Hunter-Reay.
-He hit his stride this season, where he won his first career IndyCar race in the St. Pete season-opener, and later added wins at Brazil and Iowa.

 But the indecision of sponsor GoDaddy made Hinchcliffe's future at Andretti uncertain.